GozieN/singulARCADE/Phase2/README.md

     For sliding tiles, you must complete at least one move before saving.
     For peg solitaire, you must complete at least one move before saving.
     For memory puzzle, you must have two tiles flipped before saving.
+10.5.
+Sometimes, you will be unable to win Peg Solitaire.
+In this case, a pop-up will appear to let you know that no more moves are possible, and ask if you would like to go to the main menu or restart the game.
 11. Completing the game will lead you to a high scores board, where the top scores from players are displayed.
    - High Scores are calculated based on the number of moves it takes you to win, and the number of undos you used
    - Each person may be on a high score board only once!